klimb/rust-stargate/README.md

 # Stargate 🌠
 ### A Modern UNIX Userland with Object Pipes & Interactive Scripting

-**Stargate** reimagines the UNIX command-line with structured data, intelligent tab completion, and a powerful scripting shell.
-No more text parsing, embrace object-oriented pipelines that are signifi faster and infinitely more expressive.
+**Stargate** reimagines the UNIX command-line with structured data, intelligent tab completion, and a powerful object-oriented scripting shell.
+No more unstructured text parsing, embrace object-oriented pipelines that are significantly faster and infinitely more expressive.

 ## ✨ Why Stargate?